 Getting old is not easy.
 The mind may be as razor sharp as ever, but the body no longer wants to respond in the same way and this can mean that looking after ourselves can be difficult.
+According to Taking Care, 63% of people over the age of 50 will have a fall this year that can be life threatening.
 This can create problems, not just for the elderly, but also for their family, who may well be worried about their loved one but may not be in a situation which allows them to live with them in their home.

 Country Cousins is a live-in care provider, they provide self-employed, live-in carers nationwide to more than 500 clients each week, offering compassionate and professional care for the elderly, those convalescing in their own home, and disabled adults who need extra support to live independently.
 What I really like about Country Cousins is that they look for the perfect live-in carer for you based on your specific care needs.
 This could mean someone who can drive or someone who shares your love of cooking, or pets.
 They also keep the same point of contact throughout your relationship with them so you are able to feel safe and build up a relationship that is based on trust and friendship.

 If you are considering using a live-in carer for your elderly relative, the infographic that Country Cousins has produced can give you some pointers of why this can be a solution that offers support for your relative whilst allowing them to feel independent.
 If you are worried about your loved one living on their own, but have no room in your own home, this offers a way to offer care without the need for a care home.